-Washington Bikes is working to support HB 2587 to bring scenic bikeways to Washington.
+Updated: Washington Bikes recently helped pass HB 2587 to bring scenic bikeways to Washington.
 The bill is modeled after Oregon’s scenic bikeways program and will bring economic and tourism benefits to communities across the state.

 We know that bikes mean business – whether it’s increasing active transportation access to neighborhood shops, or through bike tourism, bikes bring in an annual $3.1 billion to Washington state.
-That’s why bringing a Scenic Bikeways program to Washington is a win for rural communities as well as the people who’ll use the scenic bikeway network to explore our beautiful state by bike.
+That’s why we supported the nearly unanimous vote to bring a Scenic Bikeways program to Washington.
+The program is a win for rural communities as well as the people who’ll use the scenic bikeway network to explore our beautiful state by bike.

 How the Scenic Bikeways program would work: